oroinc/documentation/backend/entities/migration.rst

 Use the **oro:migration:dump** command to help create installation files.
 This command outputs the current database structure as plain SQL or as ``Doctrine\DBAL\Schema\Schema`` queries.

-This command supports the folowing additional options:
+This command supports the following additional options:

 - **plain-sql** - Outputs schema as plain SQL queries
 - **bundle** - The bundle name for which the migration is generated